riedyw/PoshFunctions/Docs/Get-ComputerUptime.md

 ```

 ## DESCRIPTION
-To mimic and extend the Get-ComputerUptime function found in PowerShell 6 or 7
+To mimic and extend the Get-ComputerUptime function found in PowerShell 6 or 7.
+Function aliased to 'Get-LastReboot' for backward compatibility

 ## EXAMPLES